 When you do it right, there are many benefits of a successful orientation, including:

 - Training: Use your orientation program to introduce your new hires to the training methods they can expect to encounter as they grow in their jobs.

-- An effective orientation program sets the stage for successful training throughout the employee’s career with you.
+- Development: An effective orientation program sets the stage for successful training throughout the employee’s career with you.

 - Retention: Effective orientation programs improve staff retention by inspiring confidence, encouraging skill development, and re-affirming the employee’s decision to accept a position with you.